Air Fryer Recipe

 Air Fryer Scones

-Scones are a beloved part of British tea culture, and this air fryer version offers a quicker, healthier alternative to traditional baking.
+Scones are a much-loved part of British teatime, and this air fryer version is a quicker, lighter way to enjoy them without turning on the oven.

 Ingredients